 The summit’s keynote speaker was Torrie Dunlap, CEO of KIT (Kids Included Together).
 Ms. Dunlap talked about the top five trends in childhood disability inclusion that have surfaced from an extensive research program.
 KIT is leading the field in disability inclusion and behavior support through work with more than 543 organizations in the United States, Europe, Asia and Canada.
-I found the information insightful and very relevant to the universal design work we’d been doing here at Progressive AE.
+I found the information insightful and very relevant to the universal design work we’d been doing.
 Below is a summary of a few of the key points from her presentation:

 Trend #1: Inclusion as an umbrella term

 Inclusion has evolved into an umbrella term for embracing diversity across the full spectrum of human differences.
 How can we ensure disability is a part of the larger diversity, equity and inclusion conversation?
 The most recent data available from the National Center for Education Statistics show that 95% of students with disabilities were served in regular schools in 2013.

 While we are moving in the right direction, we are still struggling to move away from a system built to serve students with disabilities in separate settings.
 Despite increased research and federal investments to serve students in general education, students with significant disabilities are still most often served in separate classrooms and schools.